This Moru Milagai alias buttermilk chili is made by the oven drying method.

 Tips and Variations moru milagai:

-1. Each chili verity is different and each oven is different, so decide accordingly by keeping up with the basic concept.
+1. Each chili variety and oven are different, so decide accordingly by keeping up with the basic concept.

-2. Buttermilk needs to get moderately sour, remember to store them in the hot and humid place in the home(remember the temperature of the kitchen in Tamil Nadu).
+2. Buttermilk needs to get moderately sour; remember to store it in a hot and humid place in the home.

-Do not miss the latest recipes and its tips, Follow us on Facebook, Pinterest, Instagram
+Do not miss the latest recipes.
+Follow us on Facebook, Pinterest, and Instagram

 Linsy Patel